Using Sales Personas for Lead Generation

 In most cases, you give this persona a name (even if it’s the name of your founder) and flesh it out with detailed information:

-In the end, a sales persona should closely reflect how you want your sales reps to interact with customers.
+In the end, a sales persona should closely reflect how you want your sales reps to speak and interact with customers.
+You can even create individual personas to try out A/B test different frameworks, such as the Justin Michael Method or AIDA.

 Note: Sales personas are different from a buyer persona or customer persona.
 While there is a lot of information overlap, sales personas represent people who sell (your sales team) while buyer personas represent people who buy (your customers).